Things are hotting up!

 There is no doubt they are a symbol of opulence, and with evidence they have been cultivated in the far-east for over 4,000 years they have a long history, often associated with royalty.
 Known for their medicinal qualities as well as their beauty the Chinese revere them to this day and consider the colours to be symbolic.
 Deep red for example is often associated with wealth and prosperity and therefore frequently appears in wedding bouquets as a symbol of good fortune and a happy marriage.

 In Japan they are known as the “king of flowers”, representing good fortune, bravery, and honour.
 They are often found in tattoos, which we thought a little strange until we found out they are often paired with lions to symbolise the power of beauty over ferocity.

 In Europe, Peonies have had a less heroic, more romantic, role.
 Impressionist painters were fascinated by them in the 19th century and nowadays their role as a wedding flower is almost unsurpassed.
-Brides have been rumoured to plan their entire wedding around their availability, in fact we have it on good rumour that we can expect to see Meghan Markle have peonies in her bouquet as she walks down the aisle on the May 19th as they are said to be her favourite flower, and their popularity is really not surprising.
+Brides have been rumoured to plan their entire wedding around their availability, and their popularity is really not surprising.
 Lush and enigmatic they can add a certain glamour to any occasion, with one or two blooms standing simply alone, or, given the choice of colours and shades, paired easily with other flowers and foliage.
 Although often more expensive than other flowers the blooms are large so you may require fewer stems.

 If you are buying peonies we recommend you select ones that are still in bud, this will allow you to enjoy every stage of their development through to bloom.